Husain-Malwat/LabManagementWebApp/README.md

 - Implemented necessary features after feedback

 Sachin Jalan
-- Did Concurrency
+- Looked how to enable concurrent users to the same website
-- Performed Attacks
+- Preventing race conditions by looking into locking mechanism of mysql
-- Enhanced the SQL database by adding additional constraints.
+- Testing the concurrent request to the database

 Kaushal Kothiya
 - Performed attacks and found vulnerabilities in the code